 Sadly, Marvel’s tendency to overstuff their films continues here, with a continuation of the still-dull Winter Soldier plot line taking up the majority of the running time.
 The unfocused storytelling eventually messes with character motivations.
 After all, Stark wants UN-assisted approval for battles, Rogers wants to fly straight to trouble.
 Yet when trouble breaks out, the pair enlist all their friends to immediately play-fight pointlessly in an abandoned airport during a centrepiece sequence that fully diminishes the political intrigue, replacing it with utter nonsense.
 Throughout, the narrative is increasingly foreboding, injecting unnecessary seriousness into a franchise that was set up to be a fun counterpoint to the grim DC movies of Christopher Nolan.

-But as audiences will love it, Civil War is easily a better film than Batman Vs. Superman: Dawn of Justice.
-But even as the end result was weak, Dawn of Justice will likely get reevaluated by future audiences due to how little it cares for the standard superhero narrative template and for at least being bold enough to try something new with a tired formula.
+Civil War will be held aloft by audiences as a better film than Batman Vs. Superman: Dawn of Justice.
+But even as the end result was weak, Dawn of Justice is far more interesting from my perspective, due to how little it cares for the standard superhero narrative template and for at least being bold enough to try something new with a tired formula.
 You can call that film many things, but “generic” and “safe” aren’t two of them.
-I’m longing for Marvel to take a gamble like that, even if it results in a film as equally poor- Civil War is just more of the same.
-With world domination planned and films mapped out for over a decade, they need an injection of originality before the masses start to cotton on to the fact their schtick is wearing thin.
+I’m longing for Marvel to take a gamble like that, even if it results in a film as equally poor.
+Civil War is just more of the same.
+With world domination planned and films mapped out for over a decade, they need an injection of originality before the masses start to realise their schtick is wearing thin.